The Startup NDA Conundrum

 Founders often face a conundrum when seeking investment for their startup:

 Should a startup require prospective investors to sign a non-disclosure agreement (NDA) before receiving the pitch?

-An article in the New York Times on July 2, Why More Start-Ups Are Sharing Ideas Without Legal Protection, discussed this conundrum.
+A 2014 article in the New York Times, Why More Start-Ups Are Sharing Ideas Without Legal Protection, discussed this conundrum.